quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 # First CID octet {#first-octet}

-The first octet of a Connection ID is reserved for two special purposes, one mandatory (config rotation) and one optional (length self-description).
+The encoding scheme used in this document reserves the first octet of a Connection ID for two purposes: one mandatory (config rotation) and one optional (length self-description).

 Subsequent sections of this document refer to the contents of this octet as the